garyttt/freeipa_puppet_foreman/README.md

 hostname -i
 hostname -f
 ```
+* `hostname -i` should not return multiple entries or else the Ansible playbook run will fail.
+* `hostname -f` should return the FQDN (Fully Qualified Domain Name).
 3. Ensure all VMs are having the same timezone.
 ```bash
 ln -sf /usr/share/zoneinfo/Asia/Singapore /etc/localtime
 ```
-4. Ensure umask is 0022 in ~/.bashrc of root account who will usually own the package files.
+4. Ensure umask is 0022 in ~/.bashrc of root account at ipa and ipa2 who will usually own the package files.
 5. Ensure the run_user@controller (gtay@centos8) SSH public key is authorized by remote_user@remote_host (gtay@ALL_VMs).
 6. Ensure the remote_user (gtay) has sudo right at the remote_host (ALL VMs).
 7. Ensure curl and GIT client are installed at ALL VMs.